scholarpress/scholarpress-coins/readme.txt

 === Plugin Name ===
-Contributors: stakats, jeremyboggs
-Donate link: http://scholarpress.net/coins/
+Contributors: stakats, jeremyboggs, dan-jones, boonebgorges Donate link: http://scholarpress.net/coins/
 Tags: metadata, coins, posts
 Requires at least: 2.8
-Tested up to: 3.3.1
+Tested up to: 4.6.1
 Stable tag: 1.3

-ScholarPress Coins adds a COinS metadata to your blog posts, which will allow other tools that can read/parse COinS to ingest data about your posts.
+ScholarPress Coins adds COinS metadata to your blog posts, which will allow other tools that can read/parse COinS to ingest data about your posts.

 == Installation ==